Slncsmr/Customer-Billing-System/README.md

 3. Choose options from the menu to interact with the inventory and billing features.

 ## Project Purpose
 This project was initially developed as a university assignment.
-Given its practical application, it could also be suitable for submission to the CS50x program.